Nili Airport

 Situated at an elevation of 7260 ft above sea level, Nili Airport has one gravel runway measuring around 4487 × 90 ft.
 A new terminal was added in 2011 with assistance and support from the International Security Assistance Force (ISAF).
-The airport can handle small civilian or military aircraft.
-Former Afghan President Ashraf Ghani had promised in 2014 that he would modernize Nili Airport, which would mean (among other things) upgrading its runway to an asphalt one.
+The airport can handle small civilian and military aircraft.
+Former Afghan President Ashraf Ghani had promised in 2014 that he would modernize Nili Airport, which would mean (among other things) upgrading its runway to an asphalt surface.

 Other nearby major airports are Chaghcharan Airport in neighboring Ghor Province to the north, Bamyan Airport in Bamyan Province to the northeast, Ghazni Airport in Ghazni Province to the east, Tarinkot Airport in Uruzgan Province to the south, Farah Airport in Farah Province to the west, and Herat International Airport in Herat Province to the northwest.